-FROM THE EDITOR WHAT'S IN A NAME
+ROM THE EDITOR

+What's in a name

-by Dore Hollander
+y Dore Hollander

 POLICY WATCH

 EYES ON THE HORIZON: THREATS TO SEXUALITY-RELATED

 SERVICES HIDE IN PLAIN SIGHT

-by Daniel Daley and Betsy L. Wacker
+y Daniel Daley and Betsy L. Wacker .
+21

-FROM THE EXECUTIVE DIRECTOR
+ROM THE EXECUTIVE DIRECTOR

 AN OPEN LETTER TO MEMBERS OF THE 104TH CONGRESS

-by Debra W. Haffner, M.P.H
+by Debra W. Haffner, M.P.H .
+24

-REVIEW
+REVIEW .
+25

-SEXUALITY AND DISABILITY
+EXUALITY AND DISABILITY

 A SIECUS ANNOTATED BIBLIOGRAPHY OF AVAILABLE PRINT

-AND AUDIOVISUAL MATERIALS
+AND AUDIOVISUAL MATERIALS 26